k8ssandra/k8ssandra/docs/content/en/topics/ingress/traefik/repair/_index.md

 For the latest, see the sample [values.yaml](https://github.com/k8ssandra/k8ssandra/blob/main/charts/k8ssandra/values.yaml).

 Note the `host` parameter: this is where the DNS name must be provided.
-You will reference this DNS when accessing Reaper in a Web URL.
+You will relreference this DNS when accessing Reaper in a Web URL.

 If you maintain a values.yaml or traefik.values.yaml file, change the `reaper.ingress.enabled` Boolean from `false` to `true`.
 Or, specify `--set reaper.ingress.enabled=true` on the helm install command line.

 ## Enabling Traefik Ingress

 Traefik ingress may be enabled on the command-line or via a `values.yaml` file.
 The K8ssandra team recommends storing this information in a `values.yaml` as that may be version controlled and managed in a DevOps friendly manner.
-Examples of both approaches are provided below as reference.
+Examples of both approaches are provided below as relreference.

 ### `values.yaml`